Best US Futures Brokers Compared & Reviewed

 • Daily videos featuring trade ideas from futures experts like Dan Gramza.

-TD Ameritrade which is now a part of Charles Schwab, provides access to a wide range of investment products, including futures contracts.
-Traders can use the thinkorswim platform, which is offered by TD Ameritrade, to trade futures contracts on various exchanges.offers futures trading on major US exchanges, such as the Chicago Mercantile Exchange (CME) and the Intercontinental Exchange (ICE).
 They provide access to a variety of futures contracts, including stock index futures, energy futures, agricultural futures, metal futures, currency futures, and interest rate futures.
-One of the key features of their futures account is that they offer micro futures, which enable beginner traders to speculate on the futures market with smaller contract sizes, therefore lowering risk.
+One of the key features of their futures account is that they offer micro futures, which enable beginner traders to speculate on the futures market with smaller contract sizes, therefore lowering risk.Β

-E*TRADE Futures Trading
+E*TRADE US Futures Trading

 E*TRADE (now owned by Morgan Stanley) offers futures trading through their trading platform, which provided tools and features to facilitate futures trading, including real-time market data, charting tools, and order execution capabilities.
 They also provided educational resources and support for traders interested in futures trading.